 It is self-paced so you can complete it in a shorter or longer time frame.

-This course will be available on the edX platform through at least June 2023.
-We expect an updated version of this course to be available long term.
+This course will be available on the edX platform through at least August 2024.
+We expect a version of this course to be available long term.